-There have been twelve Pottery Mechanics Institute Trustees over the past 30 years.
+There have been fourteen Pottery Mechanics Institute Trustees over the past 34 years.

 Brian Standbridge